Bubblezdb/EltasRevengeFullGame/README.md

 # EltasRevengeFullGame
- Microsoft Software and Systems Academy (MSSA) Cloud Application Development course Cohort #6
+ Microsoft Software and Systems Academy (MSSA) Cloud Application Development course, Cohort #6,
- Team#2 Project
+ Team#2 Project.

-The following is a C# console game developed using .NET Core and Visual Studios.
+C# console game developed using .NET Core and Visual Studios.
 This three-week project was assigned in week two of the course.
 Documentation folder includes flowchart, assignment of work, change log, discrepancies log, mock ups, use case diagrams, and a process IPO chart.